grafana/faro-web-sdk/docs/sources/developer/architecture/components/metas.md

 ### Page

 The `page` meta helps developers identify the page where a specific signal is coming from.
-It is changing automatically across a session and even though it is not handled automatically by the core package, wrapper packages like `web-sdk` should handle it.
+It changes automatically across a session and even though it is not handled automatically by the core package, wrapper packages like `web-sdk` should handle it.
 But unlike other metas, it can be also overwritten by the end-user if they have a custom mechanism for tracking the current page.